m2e-code-quality/m2e-code-quality/doc/github-actions.md

 and also placed into the site repo.

 As last the, the site repo is pushed to github and github will publish it via github pages.

+## Signing

+The plugin is signed with a certificate for CN=m2e-code-quality.github.io.
+This certificate has been issued by Let's Encrypt.

+The keystore is `tools/code-signing.p12`.

+The password is in the env var `KEYSTORE_PASSWORD` which is configured as a secret.

+Whether signing should be done or not is decided in the small build script `tools/build.sh`.